aytugonan/aytugonan.github.io/_pages/cv.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====

 1. Onan, A. (2023).
 GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
-Expert Systems with Applications.
+Expert Systems with Applications, 232, 1-20.
 2. Onan, A. (2023).
 SRL-ACO: A Text Augmentation Framework Based on Semantic Role Labeling and Ant Colony Optimization.
 Journal of King Saud University- Computer and Information Sciences, 35(7), 1-18.
 3. Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
 DeepChestNet: Artificial intelligence approach for COVID-19 detection on computed tomography images.
-International Journal of Imaging Systems and Technology.
+International Journal of Imaging Systems and Technology, 33(3), 776-788.
 4. Onan, A. (2023).
 Hierarchical Graph-based Text Classification Framework with Contextual Node Embedding and BERT-based Dynamic Fusion.
 Journal of King Saud University- Computer and Information Science, 35(7), 1-18.
 5. Onan, A. (2022).
 Bidirectional convolutional recurrent neural network architecture with group-wise enhancement mechanism for text sentiment classification.
 Journal of King Saud University-Computer and Information Sciences, 34(5), 2098-2117.
 6. Habek, G., Toçoğlu, M.A., & Onan, A. (2022).
 Bi-Directional CNN-RNN Architecture with Group-Wise Enhancement and Attention Mechanisms for Cryptocurrency Sentiment Analysis.
 Applied Artificial Intelligence, 36(1), 1-26.